Drug Evaluation Committee 2007-36 Necessity of Procedure Manual Reapproval due to Change of Head of Medical Institution

 We have the following questions regarding the Standard Operating Procedures at a medical institution where we are in charge of the secretariat.

-Or is it unnecessary to re-approve the Standard Operating Procedures as long as there are no changes in the content, since the person in the position of "head of the implementing medical institution" has approved the Standard Operating Procedures?
+Or is it unnecessary to re-approve the Standard Operating Procedures as long as there are no changes in the content, since the person in the position of "Director of Investigator Site" has approved the Standard Operating Procedures?

 Also, if re-approval by the new hospital director is required, should it be handled as a revision even if there are no changes in content?